christian-posta/christian-posta.github.io/_posts/2015-12-03-devops-and-the-myth-of-efficiency-part-i.md

 date: 2015-12-03T20:10:04-07:00
 ---

 This post is for those of you working in large companies or "enterprises" and are exploring what "DevOps" really means and why you're struggling with it.
-I've decided to split this into a two-part post to make it easy to digest some of the thoughts here; I suspect I'll be writing a lot here and build upon some [of my other posts][my-posts].
+I've decided to split this into a [two-part post][second-part] to make it easy to digest some of the thoughts here; I suspect I'll be writing a lot here and build upon some [of my other posts][my-posts].
 Hit me on twitter [@christianposta][twitter] to voice disagreements.

 There is some great stuff about DevOps, empathy, and organizational change on the 'nets.
 I travel far and wide to help enterprises develop and architect distributed systems (traditional, cloud-native, and in-between) for the purposes of providing business value.
 It's not a surprise that businesses want to deliver business value faster to remain competitive in their respective markets, and software/technology helps them do this.
 No, scratch that. **Software/technology is the KEY DIFFERENTIATOR and MEANS OF DELIVERY for that business value.** Yet, even with so much discussion, blogging, conferences talks, etc. companies are still *struggling* to understand what DevOps really means and how to approach it.
 If you've seen job postings for "DevOps engineer" or queries about joining a "DevOps team" you'll know exactly what I'm talking about.
 To deliver business value faster, we have to approach things differently than we've traditionally done.